My Next Dinghy Project - Construction

 [todo: add a little diagram of that here]

 • Use something thinner (or use bolts) to join the bulkheads together.
 Garry's plans show a door hinge as an alternative to the Perko clamps.
 This doesn't seem nearly as convenient for assembling the dinghy in the water.
 As Garry describes it, to assemble in the water, you sit in the stern section.
 The bow section is floating quite a bit higher than the stern section.
-You go to one side, push down the bow secton, latch the clamp on that side, then do the same thing on the other side.
+You go to one side, push down the bow section on that side, latch that side's clamp, then do the same thing on the other side.
 The door hinge wouldn't work here because it would need to be lined up to run the pin through it.
 And trying to line up a bolt between the two bobbing halves seems challenging.

 The solution I'm taking is to notch a small hole in the forward bulkhead that will "house" the clamp when nested.